tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

-It's important to follow the instructions I left in the [resources/readme.md](slides---ep/src/main/resources/readme.md) file since you must download and copy the `tessdata` directory from its repository to run the OCR model in the app [^x].
+It's important to follow the instructions I left in the [resources/readme.md](slides---ep/src/main/resources/readme.md) file since you must download and copy the `tessdata` directory from its repository to run the OCR model in the app [^7].
 This directory contains the `eng.traineddata` file with the English data to load the model.

-[^x]: I didn't track those files in Git because they're nasty binary files and
+[^7]: I didn't track those files in Git because they're nasty binary files and
     third-party on top of that, so you have to copy them manually

 The tess4j library will allow us to call the Tesseract OCR API in Java and infer